jotnguyen/Lafferty.co-v2/content/blog/i-spent-6-million-on-google-ads-last-year-here-s-what-i-learned.md

 date = 2020-02-21T06:00:00Z
 description = "I spent a lot of money on Google ads last year across Search, Display, Youtube, Discovery, and Gmail.
-Here's what I learned." tags = ["marketing"] title = "I spent $6 Million On Google Ads Last Year - Here's What I Learned"
+Here's what I learned." tags = ["marketing"] title = "I spent $6 Million On Google Ads Last Year"

 +++
 I spent a lot of money on Google Ads last year across Search, Display, Gmail, Youtube, and the new Discover feed.